a-mohan1/a-mohan1.github.io/index.md

 <!-- + Outside of work, I enjoy traveling, hiking, reading, and watching documentaries.
 My favorite travel destination so far has been [Heraklion](/_pages/travel.md). + -->

-Outside of work, I enjoy traveling, hiking, watching documentaries, and reading.
+Outside of work, I like traveling, hiking, watching documentaries, and reading.
 My favorite travel destination so far has been [Heraklion](/_pages/travel.md), which I was inspired to visit by [this](https://www.bbc.co.uk/programmes/p00tcvzl/episodes/guide) awesome documentary.